What information and documents will I need to complete the online application?

 READY TO APPLY

-The application for the Richard E. and Nancy P. Marriott Foundation Scholarship is now open.
-For consideration, please submit a completed application and all required materials by March 15, 2018.
+The application for the Richard E. and Nancy P. Marriott Foundation Scholarship is closed.